-Any GCCC student has the right to grieve what is perceived to be an unfair practice without fear or reprisal, abuse or other form of discouragement by the staff, faculty or administration.
-Such unfair practice may be registered by the student informally as an oral complaint (a recommended first step), or officially filed in writing as a grievance.
+Any GCCC student has the right to appeal what is perceived to be an unfair practice without fear or reprisal, abuse or other form of discouragement by the staff, faculty or administration.
+Such unfair practice may be registered by the student informally as an oral complaint (a recommended first step), or officially filed in writing.

-The college encourages the resolution of all complaints regarding grievances through the most informal means and at the lowest possible administrative level.
-Whenever a complaint is made directly to the Board of Trustees as a whole or to a Board member as an individual, it will be referred to the administration for study and possible solution.
+The College encourages the resolution of all complaints through the most informal means and at the lowest possible administrative level.
+Whenever a complaint is made directly to the Board of Trustees as a whole or to a Board member as an individual, it will be referred to the administration for study and possible resolution.